 Steep price for the portions received

 Based in Pacifica, California, Small Batch Jam Co. specializes in handmade fruit preserves, such as jams, jellies, marmalades, and fruit butter.
-All products are made in small batches with high-quality ingredients sourced from local farmers markets and regional growers using traditional canning techniques.
-Available as a three-, six-, or 12-month subscription, the Jam of the Month Club delivers new jams (and marmalades) to your doorstep on a monthly basis.
+All products are made in small batches with high-quality ingredients sourced from local farmers' markets and regional growers using traditional canning techniques.
+Available as a three-, six-, or 12-month subscription, the Jam of the Month Club delivers new jams (and marmalades) to your doorstep monthly.

-Small Batch Jam Co. stands out for its unique flavors such as Pink Guava Jam, Orange Chai Jam, Strawberry Basil Balsamic Jam, Apricot Ginger Habañero Jam, Tangerine Turmeric Marmalade, and dozens more.
-The Monthly Club features 6.5-ounce jars of two of the company's latest flavors made in micro-batches that haven’t yet gone into full production, at a 15 percent discount.
+Small Batch Jam Co. stands out for its unique flavors such as Pink Guava Jam, Orange Chai Jam, Strawberry Basil Balsamic Jam, Apricot Ginger Habañero Jam, and dozens more.
+The Monthly Club features 6.5-ounce jars of two of the company's latest flavors made in micro-batches that haven't yet gone into total production at a 15 percent discount.
 These savings are also available for club members to use on any other products through the online store during the subscription period.
 Subscriptions are prepaid, and upcoming flavors for the next month are announced about a week in advance.
 You have the option to note any allergies upon placing an order, but requests for substitutions are otherwise discouraged.